 China faces waste hangover after Singles' Day buying binge

-China's Singles' Day online discount sales bonanza on Saturday saw bargain-hungry buyers spend over US$38 billion, flooding the postal and courier businesses with around 331 million packages - and leaving an estimated 160,000 tonnes of packaging waste.

-SHANGHAI: China's Singles' Day online discount sales bonanza on Saturday saw bargain-hungry buyers spend over US$38 billion, flooding the postal and courier businesses with around 331 million packages: and leaving an estimated 160,000 tonnes of packaging waste.
+SHANGHAI: China's Singles' Day online discount sales bonanza on Saturday (Nov 11) saw bargain-hungry buyers spend over US$38 billion, flooding the postal and courier businesses with around 331 million packages: And leaving an estimated 160,000 tonnes of packaging waste.

 "Record-setting over-consumption means record-setting waste," said Nie Li, toxics campaigner at Greenpeace, which estimates this year's orders will produce more than 160,000 tonnes of packaging waste, including plastic, cardboard and tape.